ionos-deploy-now/documentation/content/docs/deploy-php-apps.md

 ## Settings

-### Build dependencies, commands and environment variables
+### Build setup
-[Build settings](/docs/github-actions-customization/) can be adapted directly in the configuration files of the GitHub Actions workflow under `.github/workflows`.
+[Build settings](/docs/github-actions-customization/) like dependencies, commands and environment variables can be adapted directly in the configuration files of the GitHub Actions workflow under `.github/workflows`.

 ### Domains & TLS
 Custom domains can be connected in a few clicks to replace the IONOS placeholder domain.
 If you want to connect a domain that you have not purchased at IONOS, you need to switch to the IONOS nameservers first.
 Each domain is automatically SSL secured.